-With our experience with the French police (Gendarmarie) we did not hold our hopes high but we were given, to our surprise, the green light to proceed.
+Based on our experience with the French police (Gendarmarie) we did not hold our hopes high.
+But we were given, to our surprise, the green light to proceed.
 And what an opportunity it was!
 Here is a link to our short blog post ‘A Moment on Tour´.
 In summary though our cycling tour group cycled in solitude to the top of the mighty Col de l’Iseran.
 Probably the best bit though was enjoying a car-free descent.
 Cycling like the pro’s for 1hr on Europe’s highest mountain pass where the 2019 TDF had just been won moments earlier was something magical!

 Final thoughts – if given the option our pick would be to ride from Modane or Lanslebourg anytime.
 When you start all the way down in Modane it is also straightforward to select parallel roads that take you over smaller cotes such as Aussois even before arriving to Lanslebourg.

 Any cycling outing that includes Col d’Izoard is yet another classic Tour de France route.
 For many the ´Izoard´ (2360m) and its sandy eroded cliffs above la Casse Deserte resemble an amazing lunar landscape.
 The 35 TDF crossings have provided many an iconic black & white photo of the race!

 The race to the summit was first included during the 1922 Tour de France.
-It was during the late 1940s / early 1950’s (in the Giro & TDF) where its name was etched into cycling folklore with so many special moments thanks to riders such as Fausto Coppi and Louison Bobet.
-Solo breakaways and cycling heroics was the call of the day and the reason why a special monument to these two riders can today be found in the Casse Deserte.
-Follow this link to our ‘Giro d’Italia – A Trip Down Memory Lane‘ blog to find a photo of this special monument and read about Coppi’s exploits on Col d’Izoard during Stage 17 of the Giro 1949 (Cueno to Pinerolo – A Solo Victory for the Ages).
+It was during the late 1940s / early 1950’s (in the Giro & TDF) where its name was etched into cycling folklore.
+There were so many special moments thanks to riders such as Fausto Coppi and Louison Bobet.
+Solo breakaways and cycling heroics was the call of the day.
+Today there is a special monument to these two riders in the Casse Deserte.
+Follow this link to our ‘Giro d’Italia – A Trip Down Memory Lane‘ blog to find a photo of this special monument.
+You can also read about Coppi’s exploits on Col d’Izoard during Stage 17 of the Giro 1949.
+The stage between Cueno to Pinerolo was a Solo Victory for the Ages.